13meimei/sharkstore/README.md

 [中文版本](README_CN.md)

-SharkStore is a distributed, persistent key-value store, whose database layer is based on the `rocksdb` and the replication works on `raft`.
+SharkStore is a distributed, persistent key-value store, whose database layer is based on the `rocksdb` and the replication works are based on `raft`.

 **Modules**